Biofeedback and Stress Management

 Improve sleep and overall health

-To participate in biofeedback training, please call Counseling and Testing Service (208-282-2130) to schedule an appointment for counseling.
+To participate in biofeedback training, please call CATS at (208-282-2130) to schedule an appointment for counseling.
 During this initial appointment the counselor will gather information from you and you can request to receive biofeedback training.

 Biofeedback appointments are conducted in the Student Health Center building, on the 2nd floor next to the Bengal Pharmacy.
 Wearing of face coverings may be used to ensure a safe environment for each student and counselor.
 If you are experiencing any symptoms of illness, we ask that you to reschedule your appointment.

 During the appointment, your counselor will review with you information about your health and stress-related concerns, explain more of the details of biofeedback training, and assist you in practicing relaxation strategies relevant to your personal needs and concerns.